 This coin is sure to be the most sought-after yet because not only is the 1oz Silver Proof a key specification for collectors, it’s also got the lowest edition limit yet!

-We’ve heard through the whispers of the forest that the UK’s favourite orange-eyed and purple-prickled creature is returning!
+Last month we heard through the whispers of the forest that the UK’s favourite orange-eyed and purple-prickled creature is returning!

-In the meantime let’s have a look at what happened the last time The Gruffalo was spotted in the wild…
+Whilst we’re counting down til’ launch, let’s have a look at what happened the last time The Gruffalo was spotted in the wild…

 On the 23rd March The Gruffalo celebrated its 20th birthday, and to mark this landmark publication anniversary a brand new UK 50p was released.
 This was the first time ever the popular children’s book character had appeared on UK coinage.